MasoumehKhalilzadeh/Masoumeh89/README.md

 ---

-*Currently open to Senior Data Scientist roles in the Bay Area.*
+*Currently open to Data Scientist roles in the Bay Area.*